-The Australian Network on Disability is a national, membership based, for-purpose organisation that makes it easier for organisations to welcome people with disability in all aspects of business.
+The Australian Network on Disability is a national, membership-based, for-purpose organisation that makes it easier for organisations to welcome people with disability in all aspects of the business.

 We are driven by our belief that people with disability are skilled and capable social and economic contributors, entitled to equitable opportunities in society.
 We work together with businesses across Australia to help increase their disability confidence, engagement and action.